GoogleCloudPlatform/cluster-toolkit/community/front-end/ofe/docs/admin_guide.md

 the FrontEnd web site.
 If those logs are not being shown, they can be found on the service machine under `/opt/gcluster/hpc-toolkit/frontend/(clusters|fs|vpc)/...`.
-HPC Toolkit log files will also be found in those directories.
+Cluster Toolkit log files will also be found in those directories.
 The Terraform log files and status files will be down a few directories, based off of the Cluster Number, Deployment ID, and Terraform directory.